Civil Services of India: Promotions and appointments to higher ranks

 All appointments in the rank of Joint Secretary to Government of India and above, other major appointments, empanelment, and extension of tenure are done by the Appointments Committee of the Cabinet.
 Lower appointments are handled by the Civil Services Board.

 Central Administrative Tribunal

-For settling various administrative disputes the Central Administrative Tribunal (CAT) can be approached.
-For instance, citizens can approach CAT to obtain the permission to sue corrupt or inept civil servants, and civil servants can approach CAT for unfair dismissal.
+For settling various administrative disputes, the Central Administrative Tribunal (CAT) can be approached.
+For instance, citizens can approach CAT to obtain permission to sue corrupt or inept civil servants, and civil servants can approach CAT for unfair dismissal.